ZivHoch/Data-Visualization/README.md

-# Data-Visualization
+# Data Visualization Project

-In this project, we implemented the following assignment:
+## Introduction

-Design and implement a system for the visualization of relational and high-dimensional data.
+This repository contains code and datasets for a project focused on visualizing relational and high-dimensional data.

+## Folder Structure
+- `code/`: Contains all project code, divided into parts.
+  - `part1`: Code for Step 1.
+  - `part2`: Code for Step 2.
+  - ...
+- `data/`: Holds all datasets used in the project.

+## Implementation Steps

 ## Step 1: Read and draw a graph